-Because of the short season above the timberline, it is unavoidable that some areas will still have some saturated ground when sheep enter.
+Because of the short season above timberline, it is unavoidable that some areas will still have some saturated ground when sheep enter.
 It is important, therefore, that a rotation grazing plan be in effect.
 A simple but effective system is to reverse the band movement over the allotment during alternate years.

-To the fullest extent possible, sheep should be kept off snowbanks and especially off the wet ground around snowbanks.
-Certain local north and east slopes where snow may remain very late should be close to grazing.
+To the fullest extent possible, sheep should be kept off snowbanks and especially off the wet ground around snowbanks and off the saturated ground below.
+Certain local north and east slopes where snow may remain very late might well be closed to grazing.

 Grazing should be once over, light, progressive, and without prolonged stops in favored areas.
 The practice of allowing sheep to browse their way back into willow fields for days or weeks in one location should not be tolerated.
-The practice of trailing sheep back to central bedgrounds is very destructive to the alpine sods.
+The practice of trailing sheep back into central bedgrounds is very destructive to the alpine sod.
 Progressive feeding and one night bedding should be the prevailing method of use.